gabriel-tama/pendulum-vis/README.md

 # pendulum-vis

-Visualization of pendulum using pygame
+Visualization of pendulum using pygame.
-You can change the damping factor through the script by changing the multiplier of the v
+You can change the damping factor through the script by changing the multiplier of the v .